AliceCamposDev/clients-app/README.md

-# CustomersApp

-This is just a site that is beeing developed for web dev. @ my university
+# CustomersApp ( This is just a site that is beeing developed for web dev. @ my university )

-## angular default things>

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.9.